The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 To reach conscious competence, you must first welcome or at least work through the uncomfortable feelings that accompany conscious incompetence.

 However, by Stage 3, you have at least observed periods of progress.
 Your confidence in your abilities is growing.
-You experiencing increasing levels of competence in your abilities.
+You are experiencing increasing levels of competence in your abilities.

 Remembering where you once were, you can now marvel at your improvements.
-Now, you have hard-earned callouses on your fingertips and you can comfortably strum many chords on your guitar without that awkwardness you once experienced.
+Now, you have hard-earned callouses on your fingertips, and you can comfortably strum many chords on your guitar without that awkwardness you once experienced.

 The more you practice, the smoother and more natural your performance of the skill becomes.